 Candidates will examine and use a variety of texts that support students' learning of reading, writing, speaking, and listening.
-The Common Core Standards for English/Language Arts will be explored.
-In addition, this course examines the content and methods of teaching social science in diverse and inclusive settings.
-The course explores the core areas of the Illinois Learning Standards for Social Science (2016): Inquiry Skills, Civics Standards, Geography Standards, Economics & Financial Literacy Standards, and History Standards.
-An emphasis will be placed on holistic learning, the inter-relatedness of these two curricular areas, and the developmental appropriateness of integrating teaching and learning in the primary grades.
-Candidates will become familiar with various educational technologies that support engaged learning activities.
+The course also examines the content and methods of teaching social science in diverse and inclusive settings.
+The course explores Common Core Standards for English/ Language Arts and the Illinois Learning Standards for Social Science.
+An emphasis will be placed on holistic learning, technology integration, and developmentally appropriate practice.